 Usually provide commentary and analysis concerning an article in the issue of the Journal in which they appear.
 They may include figures and tables.
 They are always solicited.
 The editorials would be limited to 1000 words with up to 10 references.

 The Journal encourages the submission of case reports that highlight practical diagnostic and/or management considerations.
-The format of these papers should follow that described in the “Manuscript Components” section above.
+The case reports should define 1 to a maximum of three patients.
 Identifying information within written descriptions, photographs, or pedigrees should not be given.

-The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in the Journal of Contemporary Dental Practice.
+The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in the Bengal Physician Journal (BPJ).
 The letters should not exceed (1000 words) of text and 4 references.
 While not all “Letters to the Editor” will be published, those that are judged worthwhile will be forwarded to the authors of the articles in question or to selected experts in order to provide the opportunity for a response.
 Whenever possible, they will be published with the reply of the author of the published article.

 Books for review shall be posted on the journal, and received reviews shall be published, at the discretion of the Editorial Board.
 Every book up for review shall also be reviewed by certain reviewers on invitation by the Editorial Board, usually a stalwart/pioneer in the subject in question.